When is my baby ready for the 21-Days To Solids Plan?

 When is my baby ready to join Little Foodie Club's meal plans?

-We recommend starting your baby on Little Foodie Club's 6-9 month meal plan after initial transitioning to solids has taken place and your baby is accustomed to eating solid foods.
-Most babies are ready around six months.
+We recommend starting your baby on Little Foodie Club's 6-9 month meal plan after initial transitioning to solids has taken place and your baby is accustomed to eating solid foods and ready for combinations rather than single ingredients.

 How can I tell if my baby can handle more textured foods?

 Babies are typically ready for chunkier solid foods when they are approximately nine months old.
 To handle these more advanced foods, your baby needs to be able to sit well unassisted.
 The mouth skills required to accept and handle chunks well are reliant on steadiness and coordination of the body.
 When babies sit well, it is a sign that they have the physical ability to learn new skills with their mouths.

 What if my child has food allergies?

 Our purées are free of nuts, eggs and soy but some include gluten and coconut.
 With every subscription we require information on any allergies your child may have.
 We will accommodate special dietary needs as best as we can.
 Always consult your pediatrician if you are concerned about allergies.